05 Aug 2021

 COVID-19: general advice for travellersAdvice for travellers from the UK on travel abroad and reducing spread of respiratory viruses during the COVID-19 outbreak

-Travel disruption is occurring worldwide as national control measures such as border closures, movement restrictions or quarantine rules are introduced with limited notice .
-Travellers should be prepared to stay overseas longer than planned.
+Travel abroad is increasing as some UK restrictions ease, but disruption continues as new measures including border closures, movement restrictions or quarantine rules can be introduced at short notice .
+Travellers should plan carefully and be prepared to stay overseas longer than planned.

-People at higher risk from COVID-19 particularly those who are clinically extremely vulnerable , are at greater risk of severe illness and should continue to be vigilant regarding social distancing and hand washing.
-Those who are in this group should check the advice in the UK nation they live in: England, Scotland, Wales or Northern Ireland.
+People at higher risk from COVID-19 particularly those who are clinically extremely vulnerable are at greater risk of severe illness and should continue to follow current UK guidance.
+Those who are in this group should check the advice in the UK nation they live in: England, Wales, Scotland, or Northern Ireland.

 Advice for travellers